lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 ## Setup the project

 Following the instructions that you can find in the first chapter, create a virtual environment for the project, install Cookiecutter, and then create a project using the recommended template.
-After you created the project, enter the directory and install the requirements with `pip install -r requirements/dev.txt`.
+After you created the project, enter the directory and install the requirements with `pip install -r requirements/dev.txt`[^requirements].
 You should be able to run

-{line-numbers: false}
 ``` sh
 py.test -svv
 ```

+[^requirements]: this project template defines 3 different requirements files, `prod.txt`, `test.txt`, and `dev.txt`, in hierarchical order. `test.txt` includes `prod.txt`, and `dev.txt` includes `test.txt`.

 and get an output like

-{line-numbers: false}
 ``` txt
 =============================== test session starts ===============================
 platform linux -- Python 3.6.5, pytest-3.0.7, py-1.5.4, pluggy-0.4.0 --